-Valor SX mixed with glyphosate will improve control of dove weed, larger morningglory, Florida pusley, and tropical spiderwort compared to glyphosate alone.
-Cotton should be at least 16 inches tall and the stem should be completely "woody" before this combination is precisely directed to the bottom 1 to 2 inches of the cotton stem.
+Valor SX mixed with glyphosate will improve control of doveweed, larger morningglory, Florida pusley, and tropical spiderwort compared to glyphosate alone.
+Cotton should be at least 18 inches tall and the stem should be completely "woody" before this combination is precisely directed to the bottom 1 to 2 inches of the cotton stem.
 Add nonionic surfactant at 1 qt per 100 gal spray solution if glyphosate brand requires adjuvant.
 DO NOT use crop oil concentrate, methylated seed oil, organo-silicone adjuvants, or any adjuvant product containing these.
 Valor, if activated by rainfall, will provide excellent residual control of pigweed species including Palmer amaranth, Florida pusley, and many other broadleaf weed species.
 Valor has a very favorable rotational package, see label.

 Warrant can be mixed with glyphosate and directed to cotton up to first bloom.
-Warrant will not control emerged weeds, but if activated with timely rain, it will provide residual control of annual grasses and small-seeded broadleaf weeds, including Palmer amaranth.
+Warrant will not control emerged weeds, but if activated, it will provide residual control of annual grasses and small-seeded broadleaf weeds, including Palmer amaranth.

-Weeds Hard to Control with Glyphosate
+Weeds Difficult to Control with in a Roundup Ready System

 Bermudagrass: The most effective method to manage severe bermudagrass populations is a fall application of glyphosate at the maximum use rate followed by glyphosate or postemergent graminicides in the following crop.
-Postemergence graminicides (Select, Select Max, Fusilade DX, Assure II) may be more effective than glyphosate in controlling immature bermudagrass with runners less than 6 inch.
+Postemergence graminicides (Select, Select Max, Fusilade

+DX, Assure II) may be more effective than glyphosate in controlling immature bermudagrass with runners less than 6 inch.

 Doveweed: Glyphosate will not control doveweed.
-Dual Magnum will control doveweed well if the herbicide is applied and activated before doveweed germination.
-Paraquat applied with a hooded sprayer will also control doveweed.
+Dual Magnum will control doveweed well if the herbicide is activated before doveweed germination.
+Paraquat (Gramoxone, others) applied with a hooded sprayer will also control doveweed.
 And, directed applications of Valor plus MSMA, Valor plus glyphosate, and diuron plus glyphosate appear to be fairly effective.

 Florida pusley: Florida pusley can be controlled by glyphosate but ONLY if applied at the full rate when the weed is very small (1 inch or less) and under favorable growing conditions; multiple applications are sometimes necessary.
-One SHOULD use a preplant incorporated or preemergence herbicide.
-Both yellow herbicides as well as Cotoran or diuron control this weed if applied properly and activated by rainfall.
+One should use a residual herbicide at planting.
+Treflan, Prowl, Cotoran, diuron, and Warrant control this weed if applied properly and activated by rainfall.